cdisc-org/cdisc-rules-engine/README.md

   -ca, --cache TEXT               Relative path to cache files containing pre
-                                  loaded metadata and rules -ps, --pool-size INTEGER         Number of parallel processes for validation -d, --data TEXT                 Path to directory containing data files -dp, --dataset-path TEXT        Absolute path to dataset file.
+                                  loaded metadata and rules -ps, --pool-size INTEGER         Number of parallel processes for validation -d, --data TEXT                 Path to directory containing data files.
+Can can only be provided once.
+  -dp, --dataset-path TEXT        Absolute path to dataset file.
 Can be specified multiple times.
   -dxp, --define-xml-path TEXT    Path to Define-XML -l, --log-level [info|debug|error|critical|disabled|warn]